sillsdev/scripture-forge-help/docs/community-checking.md

 ## Feedback {#f7d132ecbb04437e9d5a81440f84b6df}

-If you have questions, problems, or suggestions, please reach out to the Scripture Forge team at [community support site](https://community.scripture.software.sil.org/c/scripture-forge/19), which allows others to participate in the conversation.
+If you have questions, problems, or suggestions, please reach out to the Scripture Forge team at [help@scriptureforge.org](mailto:help@scriptureforge.org).
+You can also post on the [community support site](https://community.scripture.software.sil.org/c/scripture-forge/19), which allows others to participate in the conversation.
 We value your feedback and frequently make changes or fix problems at the request of our users.